manuel-uberti/manuel-uberti.github.io/_posts/2018-03-10-moody-and-minions.md

     <img src="/images/modeline.png">
 </figure>

 Now look at that.
-It just feels awesome.
+It *feels* awesome.

 The number `2` on the left is my little variation on the [eyebrowse](https://manuel-uberti.github.io/emacs/2017/08/06/eyebrowse/) segment